 • Eliminating banking fees.
 Getting rid of minimum balance requirements, monthly account fees, and other financial deterrents can encourage low-income individuals to open an account.

-• Developing banking apps.
-Banking on the phone or computer can help make it easier for people who don’t have a convenient banking branch or have physical challenges.
+• Developing user-friendly apps and online platforms.
+Online banking via a computer or phone app can help make it easier for people who don’t have a convenient banking branch or have physical challenges.

 • Second chance accounts.
 Some banks may offer a second chance checking account.
 When opening this type of account, the bank is willing to overlook bad credit, previously unpaid overdraft fees, or past forced account closures.
 The account will likely have some limitations, but it can be an on-ramp to a standard checking account.